-On what was a steamy and humid day, I thought that it would be nice to treat you to another tale of the Koos Inc. icon, Arno Schubert.
+On what looks to be a rainy and rather dank day, I will pull a classic from the Koos vault.
+This one is about everyone’s favorite, Arno Schubert.
 To help jog your memory, here’s the quick thumbnail sketch of Mr. Schubert.
 As I wrote previously in “Arno: A Koos Legend”, he was a cantankerous old German who weighed in at about 230 pounds and stood 6’2”.
-His unkept hair was reddish-brown as was his scraggly beard and uneven moustache.
+His unkept hair was reddish-brown and, as was his scraggly beard and uneven moustache.

 In the blog, “My First Labor Day”, I mentioned that Koos Inc. featured no running water.
 Most guys simply stepped to the nearest open dock door to relieve themselves.
 If you wanted to use an actual restroom you had to maneuver through the entire plant, walk down a long flight of stairs and go outside across the yard to the “Jap Shack”.